-In a typical Windows desktop environment, a user profile defines the unique characteristics that personalize a user's desktop
+In a typical Windows desktop environment, a user profile defines the unique characteristics that personalize a user's desktop settings.
+These include options such as display settings, application preferences and so on.

 More virtual desktop user profile resources